WenxuanZhang/wenxuanzhang.github.io/content/authors/admin/_index.md

 you name it.

-When I am not crunching data or coding, you might find me struggling to reduce score variance in the archery club, playing guqin or trying to invent recipes.
+When I am not crunching data or coding, you might find me struggling to reduce score variance in the archery club, playing guqin or trying to beat library deadlines.

 {style="text-align: justify;"}